-Action an To action an issue (e.g. edit it, transition it, log work on it, etc): issue If you are in List view, click the cog icon and select from the options.
-If you are in Detail view, select the issue and action it the issue via the details panel.
-You can also select an issue and action it via keyboard shortcuts in either views.
-Tip: use the 'j' and 'k' keys to select the previous/next issue in the issue navigator.
+Action an To ac ction an issue (e.g. edit it, transition it, log work on it, etc): issue • If you are in List view, click the cog icon and select from the options. you are in Detail view, select the issue and action it the issue via the details anel. can also select an issue and action it via keyboard shortcuts in either views.
+Use the 'j' and ' k' keys to select the previous/next issue in the issue navigator.